 The registration fee for Occupational Extension courses ranges from \$70.00 to \$180.00 depending on the number of class hours.
-There is no charge for Adult Basic Education, Adult High School Courses, or job related courses for law enforcement, firemen, and rescue personnel for those that qualify.
-The fee charged for Workforce Development/Occupational Courses is determined by the North Carolina State Board Code.
+There is no charge for job-related courses for law enforcement, firemen, and rescue personnel for those that qualify.
+The fee charged for Workforce Development/Occupational Extension Courses is determined by the North Carolina State Board Code.
 A charge may be necessary in some courses for class supplies, liability or accident insurance.
 Workforce Development fees are subject to change for the duration of this catalog.
 Self-supporting registration fees vary, and there are no fee exemptions for self-supporting courses.